ironArray/Caterva2/doc/getting_started/tutorials.md

 ### Broker

 Our example broker shall listen on port 3104 of host `broker.example.org`.
-In that host, it may be run like this:
+At that host, it may be run like this:

 ```sh
 cat2bro --http *:3104